Remote Work

 3. Using right tools

 The long term success of remote work also depends on whether you’re using the right tools to manage work.
-The ideal software for remote work is a digital workplace platform where teams can collaborate, communicate and accomplish work within a unified virtual space.
+The ideal software for remote work is a digital workplace platform where teams can collaborate, communicate and accomplish work within a unified virtual office space.

 Remote cultures are mostly agile.
 The use of a unified platform like a digital workplace can also help bring in a positive culture among remote workers and help them have a happier and more positive work experience.